mcw-rcc/mcw-rcc.github.io/docs/user-guide/jobs/running-jobs.md

 srun --ntasks=1 --mem-per-cpu=4GB --gres=gpu:1 --time=01:00:00 --job-name=interactive --partition=gpu --account=PI_NetID --pty bash
 ```

+Use the `#SBATCH --partition=gpu` and `#SBATCH --gres=gpu:1` directives to have your job run on a gpu node.

+### GPU Type

+To use a specific GPU type, use `--gres=gpu:type:1`, where ***type*** is either `v100` or `a40`.
+Please note that most jobs will not benefit from specifying a GPU type, and this may delay scheduling of your job.

+### GPU Compute Mode

+Your workload may require a specific GPU compute mode (***not common***).
+If this is required, Research Computing staff will provide instructions for that software either in the software pages on this site, or the software's `module help` output.

+For reference, you can specify GPU compute mode with `--gpu_cmode=mode`, where ***mode*** is `shared` or `exclusive`.
+Run command `srun --help` to see additional information.`

 ## Debug/Dev Jobs

-The new HPC system includes a special `dev` QOS.
+The cluster includes a special `dev` QOS.
 Any job using this QOS will have a higher priority than non-QOS jobs.
 The goal is for a interactive/dev/debug job to start running quicker, to speed up the developer's work.
 While this QOS will attempt to move your job to the top of the queue, it does not guarantee the job will start immediately.
 This can be combined with any of the other partition and gres requests.

 In a job script add: